ACC: Safer Skies through Healthier Aviation Personnel

 Applying Safety Risk Management

-Advances in healthcare, aviation technology, and data-driven risk management suggest that we can improve Federal Aviation Administration (FAA) aeromedical certification while sustaining aviation safety.
-Aviation leaders have created the Aeromedical Certification Collaborative (ACC) to study how the health of pilots and air traffic controllers affects performance and how to better manage related safety risks.
+Advances in healthcare, aviation technology, and data-driven risk management suggest that we can improve the Federal Aviation Administration (FAA) medical certification system while sustaining aviation safety.
+Aviation leaders have created the Aeromedical Certification Collaborative (ACC) to drive innovation in managing health-related safety risks through systemic, evidence-based collaboration based on the foundation of Safety Management Systems (SMS).

-ACC participants include airlines, airline associations, pilots, pilots’ associations, aviation medical examiners, healthcare professionals, academic researchers, and the FAA.
-The ACC is partnering with the not-for-profit MITRE Corporation to serve as an independent convener and connector for this voluntary initiative.
+ACC members include airlines, airline associations, pilots, pilots’ associations, aviation medical examiners, healthcare professionals, academic researchers, and the FAA.
+The ACC is partnering with the not-for-profit MITRE Corporation to serve as an independent, conflict-free convener and connector for this voluntary initiative.

-ACC participants lead the work and define the nature of the collaboration, setting expectations for our studies and data protections so each participant and the flying public can benefit.
-The ACC is planning studies related to both mental and physical health conditions.
-They will range in size and scope, from tabletop exercises to risk modeling to privacy-protected data analysis.
+ACC members lead the work and define the nature of the collaboration, setting expectations for its studies and data protections so every ACC member and the flying public benefit.
+The ACC is planning studies about mental and physical health and their relation to human performance and safety.
+Studies will range in size and scope, from tabletop exercises to risk modeling to privacy-protected data analysis.

 Expected Future Benefits